 - May require frequent travel domestically and/or internationally and evening and weekend hours.

-- BA/BS degree and 15 years’ experience in environmental, conservation or other relevant discipline or equivalent combination of education and experience.
+- BA/BS degree and 10 years’ experience in conservation practice or equivalent combination of education and experience.

 - Fundraising experience, including identifying donor prospects and donor cultivation.

 - Experience directing a major program or project of strategic importance, including management/supervision of multi-disciplinary teams and meeting deadlines.

 - Experience working with current trends and practices in relevant discipline(s) and geographic regions.